GitLabPHP/Client/README.md

 $ composer require zeichen32/gitlabapibundle:^2.6 php-http/guzzle6-adapter:^2.0.1
 ```

-We are decoupled from any HTTP messaging client with help by [HTTPlug](http://httplug.io).
+We are decoupled from any HTTP messaging client by using [PSR-7](https://www.php-fig.org/psr/psr-7/) and [HTTPlug](https://httplug.io/).
 You can visit [HTTPlug for library users](https://docs.php-http.org/en/latest/httplug/users.html) to get more information about installing HTTPlug related packages. [graham-campbell/gitlab](https://github.com/GrahamCampbell/Laravel-GitLab) is by [Graham Campbell](https://github.com/GrahamCampbell) and [zeichen32/gitlabapibundle](https://github.com/Zeichen32/GitLabApiBundle) is by [Jens Averkamp](https://github.com/Zeichen32).

 ## General API Usage